 Sharmistha Das is an associate in Crowell & Moring's Washington, D.C. office and a member the firm's Environment & Natural Resources and Government Contracts groups.
 She also participates in the firm's Privacy & Cybersecurity and Administrative & Regulatory Law groups.
 Sharmi's practice focuses on providing affirmative and defensive claims counseling to clients in connection with substantial and technically complex government contracts to support clients' efforts to mitigate financial exposure and the risk of termination.
 In addition, she represents government contractors in bid protests and False Claims Act (FCA) litigations and assists clients in protecting sensitive information that is requested by third parties under FOIA.
-Her Environment & Natural Resources practice includes assisting clients in responding to citations issued by the Mine Safety and Health Administration (MSHA), including supporting clients' mediation, litigation, and negotiation efforts.
+Her Environment & Natural Resources practice includes counseling clients on issues involving the Mine Safety and Health Administration (MSHA) and Occupational Health and Safety Administration (OSHA), including supporting clients' mediation, litigation, and negotiation efforts in response to citations.
 Her Privacy & Cybersecurity practice focuses on the intersection of cybersecurity issues with national security interests, and her Administrative & Regulatory practice focuses on analyzing cutting edge case law and its potential impact on affected industries.

 As part of her pro bono practice, Sharmi represents asylum-seekers from diverse countries seeking refuge in the U.S. before both U.S. Citizenship and Immigration Services and the immigration courts.
 She has represented both detained and non-detained individuals and sought asylum based on a wide variety of claims despite numerous political shifts that have affected the practice of asylum law.
 She also tutors students at the Thurgood Marshall Academy, a D.C. charter school with a pre-law focus, through Crowell's weekly tutoring program.